RGB-D SLAM in Dynamic Environments Using Point Correlations: Experiments

-Many state-of-the-art papers evaluated their methods on the TUM RGB-D dataset and achieved good results.
-However, the sequences containing dynamic objects were not often used for evaluation.
-Therefore, to evaluate the performance of the proposed method in dynamic environments, the low and high dynamic types of sequences are used.
-In the TUM benchmark, the low dynamic scenario is recorded in an organized office with a person sitting in front of the desk and moving his arms sometimes.
-The high dynamic environment in sequences named \textsl{walking} is similar with above scenario, but there are two people walking in front of desks.
-For both types of sequences \textsl{sitting} and \textsl{walking}, there are four types of camera motion. \textsl{halfsphere} denotes that the camera moves following the trajectory of a 1 meter diameter half sphere. \textsl{xyz} denotes that the camera almost moves in xyz axes. \textsl{rpy} denotes that the camera almost rotates over roll, pitch and yaw.
-The static denotes the camera only moves around a position in the environments.
-These sequences are challenging due to the dynamic objects covering large part of the input.
-The proposed method is performed on a desktop computer with Intel Core i5-3470 (3.2 GHz) and 8G RAM.
-In these experiments we focus on the accuracy comparison on the same dataset and the performance is presented in the next parts.
+In the TUM benchmark, the slightly dynamic environment sequences are the \textsl{sitting} and \textsl{desk-person} sequences, and the highly dynamic environment sequences are the \textsl{walking} sequences.
+The \textsl{walking} sequences are challenging because the moving objects cover a large part of the FOV.
+In the slightly dynamic environment, there is a person sitting in front of a desk and moving their arms, sometimes in an organized office.
+In the highly dynamic environment, two people are walking around a desk.
+In the sequences for both types of environments, there are four types of camera motion, which are indicated in the sequence names.
+Here, \textsl{halfsphere} indicates that the camera follows the trajectory of a 1-m diameter half sphere, \textsl{xyz} indicates that the camera almost moves along the $x$, $y$, and $z$ axes, \textsl{rpy} indicates that the camera rotates in the roll, pitch, and yaw directions, and \textsl{static} indicates that the camera only moves around a position in the environment.

-For the sake of fairness, we compare our method with other advanced systems, Dense Visual Odometry (DVO) \cite{kerl2013robust}, ORB-SLAM2, Model-based Dense-Vsual-Odometry (BaMVO), and RGBD SLAM with Static Point Weighting (SPWSLAM) which represent the most advanced feature-based, dense and color-depth-mixed methods.
-DVO and ORB-SLAM2 are a state-of-the-art RGB-D direct and feature-based methods respectively for static environments.
-BaMVO and SPWSLAM are recent methods proposed to deal with the dynamic problem.